omics-datascience/BioAPI/README.md

 - Success Response:
     - Code: 200
-    - Content: The response you get is a list of genes containing the related drug information -`pharmGKB_id`: Identifier assigned to this drug label by PharmGKB -`name`: Name assigned to the label by PharmGKB -`source`: The source that originally authored the label (e.g. FDA, EMA) -`biomarker_flag`: "On" if drug in this label appears on the FDA Biomarker list; "Off (Formerly On)" if the label was on the FDA Biomarker list at one time; "Off (Never On)" if the label was never listed on the FDA Biomarker list (to PharmGKB's knowledge)
+    - Content: The response you get is a list of genes containing the related drug information
+		- `pharmGKB_id`: Identifier assigned to this drug label by PharmGKB
+		- `name`: Name assigned to the label by PharmGKB
+		- `source`: The source that originally authored the label (e.g. FDA, EMA)
+		- `biomarker_flag`: "On" if drug in this label appears on the FDA Biomarker list; "Off (Formerly On)" if the label was on the FDA Biomarker list at one time; "Off (Never On)" if the label was never listed on the FDA Biomarker list (to PharmGKB's knowledge)
 		- `Testing Level`:  PGx testing level as annotated by PharmGKB based on definitions at https://www.pharmgkb.org/page/drugLabelLegend
 		- `Chemicals`: Related chemicals
 		- `Genes`: List of related genes